-And yet, although VLOOKUP is a relatively easy to use, there is plenty that can go wrong.
+And yet, although VLOOKUP is relatively easy to use, there is plenty that can go wrong.
 One reason is that VLOOKUP has a major design flaw — by default, it assumes you're OK with an approximate match.
 Which you probably aren't.

 This can cause results that look completely normal, even though they are totally incorrect.
 Trust me, this is NOT something you want to try to explain to your boss, after she's already sent your spreadsheet to management :)

-Read below learn how to manage this challenge, and discover other tips for mastering the Excel VLOOKUP function.
+Read below to learn how to manage this challenge, and discover other tips for mastering the Excel VLOOKUP function.

 1. How VLOOKUP works